iKingCold/optimizely-maps-editor/README.md

 # Option 2.
 Get started through the repository
 1. Clone the repository
 1. Run the `create-database.bat` to create an empty database
-1. Open the solution and start the `DemoSite` project
+1. Open the solution and start the `MapDemo` project
 1. Create an admin user in the Optimizely UI: http://localhost:8081/Util/Login
 1. Create a new page in the Optimizely UI Edit-panel
 1. Test the OpenMapsEditor in the editor view

+# Switch MapProvider:
+1. Scope the desired MapProvider in MapDemo/Startup.cs
+example: .AddScoped<IMapProvider, LantmaterietProvider>();
+2. Configure the MapSettings with desired ApiUrls in MapDemo/appsettings.json.

 > Note: The add-on does not include any template rendering, for example to show a map to site visitors.
 It only focuses on the CMS editing experience.